maaz92/microservices-demo/kustomize/components/reactive-chat-bot/documents/about.md

+## Flow Description

+User → UI
+The user enters a natural language query (e.g., “Show me black sneakers under $80”).

+UI → Backend (BE)
+The UI forwards the query to the backend for processing.

+Backend → LLM (gemini-2.5-flash)
+The backend sends the user’s query along with prompts and tool information to the LLM.

+LLM internal planning
+The LLM analyzes the query, decides how to answer, and determines which tools are needed.

+LLM → Tools
+The LLM calls one or more tools to fulfill the request.

+Tools → Microservices (via gRPC)
+The tools make a gRPC API call to Online Boutique microservices to fetch product data or perform shopping actions.

+Microservices → Tools
+The microservices return a structured response (e.g., product list, cart update).

+Tools → LLM
+The tools send the processed response back to the LLM.

+LLM → Backend
+The LLM formulates the final natural language answer.

+Backend → UI
+The backend forwards the final answer to the UI.

+UI → User
+The UI displays the answer back to the user in a conversational format.

 ## Inspiration

 Online shopping is often overwhelming — too many clicks, filters, and endless scrolling.
 I wanted to make it feel as natural as asking a shopkeeper for what you want.
 Convershop was born from the idea of blending conversational AI with the simplicity of shopping.